 - Confirm your subscription by clicking the link that Library Elf sends via email.

-- No. You will still receive notifications directly from SFPL via email or telephone.
+- No. You will still receive notifications directly from SFPL via email, telephone, or mail.

 Important Privacy Notice